Frequently Asked Questions

 A compatible software sampler (Native Instruments Kontakt, Battery, EXS24 – check the relevant product page for compatability).
 The mapping files allow you to use Analogue Drums as a virtual instrument.

-Adobe Acrobat Reader is required to view the reference manual.
-You can download Acrobat Reader for free at the Adobe website.
+Adobe Reader is required to view the reference manual.
+You can download Adobe Reader for free at the Adobe website.

 What about tape-hiss and other analogue noise?

 One of the many pleasant characteristics of using tape is tape-hiss.
 We use the high quality signal chains and tape stock to minimise the level of hiss and other noise.
 More often than not our signal chain is so quiet that the noise floor is as low as ambient room noise.
 Because of the nature of sampled drum playback, and the many layers than can cause the noise floor to multiply in some circumstances, we do employ noise reduction techniques to clean up the sound to a degree that we think strikes the right balance between clean and raw sound.

 If I use Analogue Drums on a commercial music release do I have to pay a royalty fee?

 Can I use Analogue Drums with Sound Replacer, Drumagog or any other sound replacement tool?

 Yes.
 All of the samples are provided as unencrypted .wav files and are ideal for drum replacement.

 I’ve downloaded it, now what do I do?